-You no longer have to enable Dynamic forms, simply go to the Lightning record page of a custom object and select the “Highlights Panel” or the “Record Detail” component, then you’ll see the option to “Upgrade Now” and can choose between migrating an existing page or starting from scratch.
+Dynamic Forms are available now!
+Simply go to the Lightning record page of a custom object and select the “Highlights Panel” or the “Record Detail” component, then you’ll see the option to “Upgrade Now” and can choose between migrating an existing page or starting from scratch.

 1. Create or migrate a page

-For any custom objects open the Lightning page you wish to upgrade, select the “Record Detail” or “Highlights Panel” component, and choose “Upgrade Now”.
+For any custom object, open the Lightning page you wish to upgrade, select the “Record Detail” or “Highlights Panel” component, and choose “Upgrade Now”.

 Once you’ve migrated or created a new Lightning record page, you will see the option to add a “Field Section” component which will then enable you to add fields directly to the Lightning record page.